RobinLinus/coins-legacy/bitcoin-lite-network.md

 **Side note:** No block can have 3000 transactions with 3000 outputs.
 UTXO paths do not have 6 bytes of entropy and thus compress well.

-### Summary of Output Paths
+### Summary: Output Paths
 Output paths have remarkable properties.
-Here's a summary:
+Here's a short summary:

 - Any output is addressable with an output path.
 - Output paths are only 6 bytes (uncompressed).